pseudo-dynamic/PseudoDynamic.Terraform.Toolset/README.md

 - Write resources and data sources

 Please keep in mind, that this library is in the very early development stage and is anything but finished.
+Please, [**consider to help**](https://github.com/pseudo-dynamic/PseudoDynamic.Terraform.Toolset/issues/7)! :relaxed:

 By saying this, let me give you a short list of protocol features that are or are not currently implemented: